Cookie-K/GTFO-PhotographyPlugin/README.md

     |---|---|

 6. `Vignette`: turns the camera's vignette on/off
+7. `Ambient Particles`: turns off the ambient particles that are floating around the map
-7. `Time Scale`: Changes the time scale of the game (the gifs below are showing the in game speed and are not slowed down).
+8. `Time Scale`: Changes the time scale of the game (the gifs below are showing the in game speed and are not slowed down).
 Only one person at a time can change the time scale (the option will be disabled for those who are not controlling time).

     | ![slow-mo bonk](https://i.imgur.com/CTjIc6N.gif) | ![slow-mo strikers](https://i.imgur.com/tapeOp8.gif) |
     |---|---|